Vadruk/And_DevOps_course/les_1/readme.md

 # My DevOps way
 ## My interest in this course:
-1. This course is free and can give me an idea of the devops specialization.
+1. This course is free and can give me an idea of the DevOps specialization.
 2. I want to update my education.
 3. The course gives the prospect of employment in an organization located in my city.
 ## What am I expecting from the course: